 Place one shorts leg right side out with the curved raw edge side facing right.

-Match the curved raw edges in a U shape.
-Sew them together, creating the center crotch seam.
+Match the curved raw edges in a U shape to form the center seams.
+Sew them, creating the center crotch seam.

-Fold down the top again 1 1/4″ (30mm) and pin.
-Stitch the bottom edge to form a casing for the elastic.
+Fold down the waistband and pin.
+Next, stitch the bottom edge to form a casing for the elastic.
 The casing might be rather thick at the side seams where the bias tape is – you might want to hand crank your machine here.
 Leave an opening in the casing so you can insert the elastic.

 Use a safety pin to feed the elastic through the casing, being careful not to twist it.
 Sew the elastic ends together, then sew the casing closed.

-And take them out for a run!
-(Note – I totally did my hair and makeup for this picture – I typically run with a ponytail and a VERY red face).
+Now you can take them out for a run if you’d like!
+(Note – I totally did my hair and makeup for this picture.
+I typically run with a ponytail and a VERY red face).

-Also, these shorts might have magical faster running properties – look at my hair fly!
+Also, these shorts might have magical faster running properties – look at my hair fly, ha!

 Ajaire